ultimatile/Cytnx/docs/source/guide/uniten/manipulation.rst

 Most of the linear algebra algorithms take a matrix as an input.
 We thus use rowrank to specify how to cast the input UniTensor into a matrix.
 In Cytnx, this specification makes it easy to use linear algebra operations on UniTensors.

-The rowrank can be specified when initializing the UniTenosr, one can also use **.set_rowrank()** to modify the rowrank of a UniTensor:
+The rowrank can be specified when initializing the UniTensor, one can also use **.set_rowrank()** to modify the rowrank of a UniTensor:

 * In Python: